Work Study & Student Employment

 Federal Work-Study is a financial aid program for students who have financial need.
 The program provides funds for part-time jobs for undergraduate students, allowing students to earn money to help pay educational expenses.
 Under the Work Study program, a percentage of students’ earnings is paid through federal funds, and the remainder is paid by the student's employer.

-NM State Work Study is a student employment program established to employ qualified students who do not show financial aid eligibility.
+New Mexico State Work Study is a student employment program established to employ qualified students who do not show financial aid eligibility.
 The normal work load is 20 hours per week at $7.50 an hour.
 Students must be enrolled at least half-time and are paid on the 5th and 20th of each month.

 Here’s how it works: